ArkScript-lang/website/content/docs/reference/bytecode.md

 ## The stack and the locals

 The stack is used for passing temporary values around, for example the arguments of a function.
 On the other end the locals are there to store long term values, the variables.
-They are stored in a LIFO stack and should be referenced by there identifier (index in the symbols table, also used by instructions like `LOAD_SYMBOL`).
+They are stored in a LIFO stack and should be referenced by their identifier (index in the symbols table, also used by instructions like `LOAD_SYMBOL`).

-The locals are backed by a `std::array<ScopeView::pair_t, ScopeStackSize>`, and accessed through `ScopeView`, which allows locals to be contiguous, (instead of having a `std::vector<std::vector<pair_t>>`]).
+The locals are backed by a `std::array<ScopeView::pair_t, ScopeStackSize>`, and accessed through `ScopeView`, which allows locals to be contiguous, (instead of having a `std::vector<std::vector<pair_t>>`).
 This allows us to have a specialized instruction `LOAD_SYMBOL_BY_INDEX` to load a local by its distance to the top of the locals stack (0 means the last local, 1 means the previous one, 2 the penultimate...).

 ![Scopes](/images/scopes.png)

 ## Function calling convention

-If we want to call a function `foo`, eg by writing `(foo 1 2 3)`, the arguments will be pushed in reverse order on the stack.
+If we want to call a function `foo`, eg by writing `(foo 1 2 3)`, the arguments will be pushed in reverse order on the stack, because functions load their arguments in the order they are defined.

-First, push 3, then 2, then 1.
+In the expression `(foo 1 2 3)`, we would first push 3, then 2, and finally 1.
 In the end, our stack looks like this:

 ```
 1   <-- Top of the stack